 - (One day in advance) Place the dried chickpeas and baking soda in a large bowl filled with water to cover the chickpeas by at least 2 inches.
-Soak overnight for 16-18 hours (more if the chickpeas are still too hard).
+Soak overnight for 18 hours (longer if the chickpeas are still too hard).
 When ready, drain the chickpeas completely and pat them dry.

 - Add the chickpeas, herbs, onions, garlic and spices to the large bowl of a food processor fitted with a blade.
 Run the food processor 40 seconds at a time until all is well combined forming a the falafel mixture.

 - Transfer the falafel mixture to a container and cover tightly.
 Refrigerate for at least 1 hour or (up to one whole night) until ready to cook.

 - Just before frying, add the baking powder and sesame seeds to the falafel mixture and stir with a spoon.

 - Scoop tablespoonfuls of the falafel mixture and form into patties (1/2 inch in thickness each).
 It helps to have wet hands as you form the patties.

 - Fill a medium saucepan 3 inches up with oil.
 Heat the oil on medium-high until it bubbles softly.
 Carefully drop the falafel patties in the oil, let them fry for about 3 to 5 minutes or so until crispy and medium brown on the outside.
 Avoid crowding the falafel in the saucepan, fry them in batches if necessary.

 - Place the fried falafel patties in a colander or plate lined with paper towels to drain.

 - Serve falafel hot next to other small plates; or assemble the falafel patties in pita bread with tahini or hummus, arugula, tomato and cucumbers.
 Enjoy!

 - Cook's Tip: You need to start with dry chickpeas, do not use canned chickpeas here.
 You will need to begin soaking the chickpeas overnight, allow up to 24 hours.